GMHS Brand Standards

 The right logo in the right place

 To increase awareness and recognition and to protect the identity, the GMHS logo should, wherever possible, appear in full color.
-For instances where it is only possible to reproduce in a single color or in black and white, clearly defined digital artwork is available in the digital toolkit.
+In cases where it is possible to reproduce in only a single color or black and white, clearly defined digital artwork is available in the digital toolkit.

 Protecting the brand identity

-The GMHS identity is a valuable asset.
+The GMHS logo is a valuable asset.
 Its success depends largely upon the clarity and consistency with which it is implemented.
-Using the identity correctly will ensure it is displayed clearly and prominently.
-Mistakes, however small, will collectively erode the overall cohesion and reduce the impact of the identity.
+Using the logo correctly will ensure it is displayed clearly and prominently.
+Mistakes, however small, will collectively erode the overall cohesion and reduce the impact of the brand.

-Some of the more common mistakes are shown on below.
+Some of the more common mistakes are shown below.
 Please avoid them.